pypy/pypy.org/posts/2023/12/pypy-moved-to-git-github.md

 Heptapod did not allow personal forks, so we were generous with a commit bit to the main repo.
 Additionally, we (well, me) have been using a commit-directly-to-main workflow.
 We will now be adopting a more structured workflow.
-Please fork the repo and submit a pull request for changes.
+Please fork the repo and submit a pull request for any changes.
 We can now add some pre-merge CI to check that the PR at least passes the first stage of translation.
-The live and active branches will be
+The live and active branches will be:
-- `main`: what was "default" in Mercurial, it is the Python2.7 interpreter and the base of the RPython interpreter.
+- `main`: what was "default" in Mercurial, it is the Python2.7 interpreter and the base of the RPython interpreter,
 - `py3.9`: the Python3.9 interpreter, which also includes all RPython changes from `main`.
-This is exactly like on Mercurial.
+This is exactly like on Mercurial, and
 - `py3.10`: the Python3.10 interpreter, which also includes all RPython changes from `main` and all bugfixes from `py3.9`.
 This is exactly like on Mercurial.